KatlaTL/pentiaMobileAppTask/README.md

 <br />

 To test the Push Notification Deep Links for IOS use the **`payload.apns`** file found in the projects root directory.
-Simply drag and drop it onto the IOS Simulator while the app is in the background to trigger the notification.
+Simply drag and drop it onto the IOS Simulator while the app is in the background or in a terminated state to trigger the notification.

 [Clip](app/assets/Push%20Notification%20test%20Android%20Emulator.mov) of Push Notification Deep Link for Android Emulator (you most likely have to download the file to view it).